ComradeVanti/res-csharp/README.md

 ## Features

 Methods for creating results are located on the `Res` class.
+Values can also be implicitly cast to `Res` instances.
 Methods like `Map` or `Bind` are available as extension methods on `Res` instances for easy chaining.